MusicTastingClubNU/mtc/README.md

 ## PICKS (src >> components >> WE >> `WeeklyEntry.tsx`)

 The PICKS page is the most robust page on the website.
 This page is represented by the `<WeeklyEntry />` tag.
 It includes the data from the club's previous picks (from each of its previous quarters of operation).
-This data can be found in the WE >> `picksData.json` file.
+This data is stored using Google Cloud.
 Next, the page includes the `<ThisWeeksPick />` component as the **HOME** page does.
 On Desktop, the site includes a name wheel to keep track of the people who have/haven't picked an album or song in the current quarter (represented by `<PrizeWheel />`).